Should I Become a Kindergarten Teacher?

 Step 1: Learn How to Work with Young Children

 Some elementary education degree programs require applicants to have a certain amount of experience working with young children.
-Volunteering as a teacher's assistant at a local school or daycare facility can give aspiring kindergarten teachers beneficial experience prior to enrolling in a postsecondary education program.
-Working with kindergartners takes patience as well as the capacity to relate to youngsters who are likely to be facing their first classroom environment.
+Volunteering as a teacher's assistant at a local school or daycare facility can give you beneficial experience prior to enrolling in a postsecondary education program.
+Working with kindergartners takes patience and the capacity to relate to youngsters who are likely to be facing their first classroom environment.

-- Arrange a visit to a kindergarten classroom.
-Seeing a kindergarten classroom in action could help individuals decide whether they are truly suited for the job.
-Additionally, aspiring teachers might even have the opportunity to observe, talk to and learn from the experienced kindergarten teacher.
+Consider visiting a kindergarten classroom.
+Seeing a kindergarten classroom in action could help you decide whether you are truly suited for the job.
+Additionally, you might even have the opportunity to observe, talk to and learn from the experienced kindergarten teacher.

 Step 2: Earn a Bachelor's Degree

-- Create a professional teaching portfolio.
-Such portfolios incorporate teaching philosophy statements, references, resumes, certifications, professional development activities and lesson plans.
-This portfolio is utilized to exhibit competence during the post-graduation job hunt.
+During your education, create a professional teaching portfolio.
+Such portfolios incorporate teaching philosophy statements, references, resumes, certifications, professional development activities, and lesson plans.
+This portfolio is used to exhibit competence during the post-graduation job hunt.